-In addition to the definitions found in Chapter 2 (commencing with §50050), of Part 1 of Division 31, H.S.C., the definitions in the Definitions Appendix of these Guidelines shall apply to this subchapter.
+In addition to the definitions found in Chapter 2 (commencing with §50050), of Part 1 of Division 31, H.S.C., the definitions in Appendix A of these Guidelines shall apply to this subchapter.

-In the event of a conflict, the definitions in the Definitions Appendix of these Guidelines shall prevail for the purposes of these Guidelines and application.
+In the event of a conflict, the definitions in Appendix A of these Guidelines shall prevail for the purposes of these Guidelines and application.
 The defined terms will be capitalized as they appear in the guideline text.
 References to sections herein refer to sections of these Guidelines unless otherwise noted.